upwork/ruby-upwork/README.md

 ## Usage

 1.
-Follow instructions from `Installation` section.
+Follow instructions from the `Installation` section.

 2.
 Open `myapp.rb` and type the `consumer_key` and `consumer_secret` that you previously got from the API Center.